Members

 e-mail: jmg35[at]psu.edu

-Bahar Gürsel is Vice Chair and Assistant Professor at the Department of History, and Chair of Latin and North American Studies Masters Program of Middle East Technical University where she currently teaches US cultural history, Cold War history, nineteenth-century British history and Italian Unification.
-Her areas of interest include social and cultural history of Britain, Italy and the United States, nineteenth-century children’s literature, ephemera studies, imagology and visual culture.
+Bahar Gürsel is Associate Professor at the Department of History and Associate Director of the Graduate School of Social Sciences of METU where she teaches US cultural history, Cold War history, British history and Italian Unification.
+She contributed to the curatorial teams of several exhibitions that concentrate on photographic archives and related primary sources, and was the recipient of several international fellowships.
+Her areas of interest include social and cultural history of Europe and the United States, nineteenth-century children’s literature, ephemera studies, visual culture, and the representation of the East in the West.

 e-mail: bgursel[at]metu.edu.tr